ttlion/sdtDBN/README.md

 z -> c[3]
 ```

-It can be noticed that the previous sdtDBN satisfies all restrictions introduced.
+It can be noticed that the previous sdtDBN satisfies all the introduced restrictions.

 <!---